EBZebra/docs/1.2/source/guide/configreference.md

 #### Example
 	:::xml
 	<CaFile value="cert-file-name"/>

+### CaPath
+>Note : This setting is not supported in Enterprise Browser.

+A directory containing CA certificates in PEM format (one certificate per file).
+The OpenSSL c_rehash utility must be used to generate appropriately named links to the certificate files.
+See [http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information.

+**Possible Values**

+* Local File path on the device.

 ### VerifyPeerCertificate
 Verify the server certificate against the internal certificates.
 It is strongly recommended not to set this to 0 in deployment situations, but it can be useful during development.
 A value of 0 is equivalent to automatically clicking 'OK' on a web browser's dialog querying an untrusted certificate.